Cessna CitationJet/M2: Model 525

 An upgraded model of the M2 was unveiled in 2021 as the Citation M2 Gen2.
 The M2 Gen2 differs from the original M2 in that it is fitted with a restyled premium interior with wireless chargers as well as USB-A and USB-C ports.
-Cargo space was increased to allow an extra 50 lb of luggage to be carried, and the copilot position was given three inches of added legroom.
+Cargo space was increased to allow an extra 50 lb of luggage to be carried, and the copilot position was given 3 in of added legroom.
 The M2 Gen2 was certified in 2022, with deliveries beginning shortly thereafter.
 In 2023, Cessna announced that a Garmin autothrottle would be available for the M2 Gen2 starting in mid-2025.